jennomics/WorkflowPaper/General notes on molecular and microbiology.md

 Throughout this section we refer to "agar" and "culture media".
 The choice of media will depend on the goals of the particular project.
 Some factors to consider when selecting media and conditions for growth include:

-1. what type of organism do you want to isolate?
+1. What type of organism do you want to isolate?

-2. are there types of organisms (e.g., pathogens) that you would prefer not to isolate? tips for minimizing pathogen growth
+2. Are there types of organisms (e.g., pathogens) that you would prefer not to isolate?
+For example, swabbing people and growing samples on blood agar at 37C is probably not advised in most cases.

-3. how much time is available for growth and isolation?
+3. How much time is available for growth and isolation?
-    + things will grow faster at higher temperatures, but at some point, a threshhold will be reached and many will die
+    + things will grow faster at higher temperatures, but at some point, a threshhold will be reached and many species won't grow
     + you will be able to isolate a greater diversity of organisms if you allow a long time for slow-growing things to grow

-5. what types of equipment are available to you?
+5. What types of equipment are available to you?

-   + if something grows most happily at 37deg, then you will need to have an incubator and shaker available at that temperature
+   + if something grows most happily at 37C, then you will need to have an incubator and shaker available at that temperature

  For our previous work we have simply used a rich growth media such as lysogeny broth (LB) (REF)